♜ Dossier 0: Control Stack

 • Follow who pays: costs land on defendants, protesters, claimants, and the poorest, while institutions retain insulation and discretion.

 Use the dossier for live tracking, then open the linked episodes where they already exist.
 Planned episode labels show where unpublished material is likely to land without implying that the public page is live yet.
+Fewer, higher-signal entries are more valuable here than a fuller but thinner feed.

 Control Stack Timeline